For Divers

 A Professional Commercial Diver's Log Book can be purchased from your course provider, or you can check one of the equipment suppliers listed under "Associate Members", in the "Contact Us" webpage.

-Many (but not all) certificates in this industry do come with expiry dates, and will become invalid when expired.
-Do keep a close eye on these expiry dates, and arrange to renew or recertify yourself early to avoid lapses.
+Many certificates in this industry come with expiry dates, and will become invalid once expired.
+It is important to monitor these dates closely and arrange for renewal or recertification in advance to avoid any lapses in compliance.

 Industry & Union Support